 Clinical informatics is the scientific discipline focused on the effective use of biomedical information and knowledge in health care.
 Physicians practicing clinical informatics endeavor to transform health care by analyzing, designing, implementing and evaluating information and communication systems that enhance individual and population health outcomes, improve patient care, and strengthen the clinician-patient relationship.
 (AMIA) Clinical informatics is central to the delivery of safe, high-quality health care and to innovation in health care.

-Didactics are delivered by expert faculty, covering the core curriculum, journal club and case studies.
+Didactic activities are delivered by expert faculty, covering the core curriculum, journal club and case studies.
 Fellows also participate in clinical and research conferences and other educational activities.
-Coursework in biomedical informatics is available through UCLA's Medical Imaging Informatics program, and other important courses related to biomedical informatics research, including statistical analysis, are available through the UCLA Bioinformatics Interdepartmental Program.
+Coursework in biomedical informatics is available through UCLA’s Master of Science in Clinical Research graduate degree program, and other important courses related to biomedical informatics research, including statistical analysis, are available through the UCLA Bioinformatics Interdepartmental Program.
 Fellows have the option of pursuing a Master's degree as part of the two-year program.
+Additionally, the fellow will complete the following informatics-related didactics:

 The Clinical Informatics Fellowship has been approved by the UCLA Graduate Medical Education Committee and accredited through the Accreditation Council for Graduate Medical Education.

-Salaries and benefits for two fellowship positions are commensurate with level of training.
+Salaries and benefits for 1-2 fellowship positions are commensurate with level of training.
 The UCLA Graduate Medical Education Office posts specific information regarding salaries & benefits.

 If you have any questions or comments, please email CIFellowship@mednet.ucla.edu.